mengyangq/mengyangq.github.io/_includes/publications.md

 **Qiu, M.**, & Johns, B. T. (2020).
 [Semantic diversity in paired-associate learning: Further evidence for the information accumulation perspective of cognitive aging](https://rdcu.be/bZaKR). *Psychonomic Bulletin & Review*, *27*(1), 114-121.

 **Qiu, M.**, & Park, J. (2019).
 [Artificial error generation with fluency filtering](https://www.aclweb.org/anthology/W19-4408).
-In *Proceedings of the fourteenth workshop on innovative use of NLP for building educational applications* (pp. 87-91).
+In *Proceedings of the Fourteenth Workshop on Innovative Use of NLP for Building Educational Applications* (pp. 87-91).

 **Qiu, M.**, Chen, X., Liu, M., Parvathala, K., Patil, A., & Park, J. (2019).
 [Improving precision of grammatical error correction with a cheat sheet](https://www.aclweb.org/anthology/W19-4425).
-In *Proceedings of the fourteenth workshop on innovative use of NLP for building educational applications* (pp. 240-245).
+In *Proceedings of the Fourteenth Workshop on Innovative Use of NLP for Building Educational Applications* (pp. 240-245).

 ## Conference Presentations and Posters